phalkmin/openai-blog/README.md

 == Description ==

-The OpenAI API Blog Post Creator plugin allows you to automatically generate blog posts using the power of the OpenAI API.
+The Automated Blog Content Creator plugin allows you to automatically generate blog posts using the power of the OpenAI API.
 With this plugin, you can harness the capabilities of ChatGPT to create SEO-focused articles on your WordPress site.
 Simply provide a set of keywords or subjects, and the plugin will generate engaging content for you.

 Features: